ui-airg/Persian_food/README.md

 # Persian Food Image Processing 🍽️📷

 ## Overview
-This repository contains an image processing project focused on Persian food.
+This repository contains an image-processing project focused on Persian food.
 The dataset includes high-quality images of various Persian dishes, and the code implements advanced image processing techniques for analysis, classification, and enhancement.

 ## Dataset 📂
 The dataset consists of images categorized by different Persian dishes.
 It is structured as follows: